Skip to main content

 Where we work day to day.

-Snacks, beverages, savoury.
+Beverages, dairy, bakery, confectionery, savoury and snacks.
 Each category has its own processing, shelf-life and sensory demands.
 Our flavourists develop and trial each one at the Southport bench and the application kitchen on the same site, under the conditions the product will actually meet on the line.

 A close-up cluster of green finger-lime fruits hanging on the branch, the small finger-shaped native citrus we use across snack inclusion work.